Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 the next release: version 2.4.1 can be offered.
 In between versions with new features this version delivers some solutions for minor bugs and problems that came with 2.4.

-####Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and
+####MSomething to share
-motivation of the Mixxx-team:
+Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and motivation of the Mixxx-team:

 * Ten days ago a Mixxx-er posted a problem that he struggled with for over a year.
 He was unable to make a MIDI-connection between his Pioneer